top of page

 The idea of truth - socially divisive?
 Freedom and free will just an illusion?
 Our understanding of morality undermined by authoritarian concepts?

-Towards Consensus examines how interactional and semantic mechanisms foster division and conflict—and how cooperation and collective agency can instead be grounded in subjectivity, embodied self-determination, and mutual coordination.
+Consensus examines how interactional and semantic mechanisms foster division and conflict—and how cooperation and collective agency can be grounded in a language of subjectivity, embodied self-determination, and mutual coordination.

-Drawing on philosophy, psychology, and linguistic analysis, the authors develop an innovative alternative to dualist language and authoritarian moral standards.
-Rather than deriving social values from abstract principles or external norms, they reconceptualize moral orientation as a relational, consensus-based process that emerges within lived social experience.
+Drawing on philosophy, psychology, and linguistic analysis, the authors develop an innovative alternative to dualist language and moral unilateralism.
+Rather than deriving values from abstract principles or external norms, they reconceptualize moral orientation as a relational, consensus-based process that emerges within lived social experience.

-In doing so, Consensus clarifies the philosophical foundations of social cohesion, offering a clear framework for more constructive and empathetic communication in times of tension and division.
+In doing so, Consensus reorients the philosophical foundations of social cohesion, offering a clear framework for more constructive and empathetic communication in times of tension and division.

 Non-Fiction